 How to Store Basil Pesto

-To store pesto, transfer it to a mason jar and cover with a layer of olive oil (this will “seal it” and prevent it from browning from exposure to air).
+To store pesto, transfer it to a mason jar and cover with a layer of olive oil.
+This will “seal it” and further prevent it from browning from exposure to air.
 Seal tightly and store in your fridge for up to two weeks.
-To use, simply scoop off the oil.
-Be sure to replenish that top layer of extra virgin olive oil to keep it nicely sealed (always use a clean spoon and return it to the fridge).

 Can you Freeze Basil Pesto?

 • In a freezer-safe jar.
 Cover with a layer of extra virgin olive oil and freeze.
 I do this when I plan to use the entire amount in a pasta dish.
+Leave a 1-inch headspace for expansion.

 • In ice cube trays.
 If you want to be able to use a little bit of pesto at a time, pour it into ice cube trays and freeze for 1 hour or until hard, then transfer the cubes to freezer bags.
+It will keep for up to six months.

-4.87 from 84 votes
+4.87 from 87 votes

 Basil Pesto Recipe

-homemade basil pesto in a bowl
+The basil pesto recipe in a bowl with a spoon.

 Prep – 9 minutes